beloglazov/couchdb-scala/README.md

   - Server: server-level operations
   - Databases: operations on databases
   - Design: operations for creating and managing design documents
-  - Documents: creating and querying documents and attachments
+  - Documents: creating, modifying, and querying documents and attachments
   - Query: querying views, shows, and lists

 ### Server API

-The server API section provides only 3 operations: getting the server info, which is equivalent to making a get request to the `/` resource of the CouchDB server; generating a UUID; and generating a sequence of UUIDs.
-For example, to make a server info request:
+The server API section provides only 3 operations: getting the server info, which is equivalent to making a GET request to the `/` resource of the CouchDB server; generating a UUID; and generating a sequence of UUIDs.
+For example, to make a server info request using the client instance created above:

 ```Scala
 couch.server.info.run